 Local files can be stored on a local Hard Drive, NAS, etc. Furthermore, you can connect streaming services such as Spotify or Tidal to it, or simply use an open UPnP protocol to stream anything from any UPnP-capable app on your phone, tablet, or PC.
 But to talk about every way you could connect this device to other devices, storage, or the web would take much more space than this review can provide.

 When it comes to the ways you can feed Zen Stream with music files or music streams, there are several.
-Probably the most important one is connecting it to your home network, which is in turn connected to all your home devices, network storages, and the internet.
+Probably the most important one is connecting it to your home network, which is in turn connected to all your home devices, network storage, and the internet.
 This can be achieved by using the Ethernet port on the back or Wi-Fi.
 Both of these have their pros and cons, but in more revealing systems, wired connection over a good quality Ethernet cable is usually the preferred choice.
 It certainly is mine.
 No matter which way you choose, your streamer will now be connected to all your locally stored files through the home network, all of the online streaming services, as well as internet radios.

 Another way to bring your local files to Zen Stream would be using one of two USB ports as an input port and hooking an external storage drive to it.
 I personally see network storage as a much more convenient way to do this but to each their own.